tony-lang/tree-sitter-tony/README.md

 You can find all commands the CI workflow runs in `.github/workflows/ci.yml`.

+## Contributing

+We warmly welcome everyone who is intersted in contributing.
+Please reference our [contributing guidelines](CONTRIBUTING.md) and our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Releases

 [Here](https://github.com/tony-lang/tree-sitter-tony/releases/) you can find details on all past releases.
 Unreleased breaking changes that are on the current master can be found [here](CHANGELOG.md).

 Tony follows Semantic Versioning 2.0 as defined at http://semver.org.
+Reference our [security policy](SECURITY.md).

 ### Publishing